apache/cordova-docs/docs/en/edge/cordova/events/events.menubutton.md

 menubutton
 ===========

-This is an event that fires when the user presses the menu button.
+The event fires when the user presses the menu button.

     document.addEventListener("menubutton", yourCallbackFunction, false);

 Details
 -------

 If you need to override the default menu button behaviour you can register an event listener for the 'menubutton' event.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.
+Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.

 Supported Platforms
 -------------------